cajal/KubernetesMLExample/README.md

 3. Upload the docker image either to Docker-Hub publicly or to our docker system (Needs to be setup)
 4. Create datajoint-credentials and github-credentials secrets for the pods that are to be deploy
 5. Create the job yaml file referencing the datajoint-credentials and github-credientials secrets and any other stuff needed like volumes via hostpath
-6. Get the .yaml file to at-kubemaster1 somehow, either through github, or just copy and paste, then start it via kubectl create -f <yaml file name> to deploy the job
+6. Get the .yaml file to at-kubemaster1 somehow, either through github, or just copy and paste, then start it via kubectl create -f file_name.yaml to deploy the job

 # Step 1)